TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

 3. We turn the `box` into text with a maximal width of `100`.
    This results in the `content` of our output file.

+In order to test the pretty-print builder, you need to import `pp.str` from `trans/minijava.str` and build your project.